 Changes that occur to the tongue can reveal a lot about your overall health.
 Here are some common causes of a yellow tongue and what they mean to your health.

 1. Black Hairy/Furry Tongue Or Yellow Furry Tongue

 This is caused by dead skin and food buildup.
 It usually occurs when the papillae become enlarged, swollen, or rough.
 When this buildup is paired with bacteria or yeast, it can cause the tongue to look yellow/black and hairy.
-Other signs of yellow furry tongue are bad breath, metallic taste, tickling/itching sensation and a hairy appearance.
+Other signs of

 2. Antibiotic Usage

 The use of some antibiotics can cause yellow tongue due to an imbalance of microbes, which causes bacteria or yeast to thrive.

 3. Excess Bacterial Growth In The Mouth

 When bacteria thrive inside the mouth, the tongue turns yellow.
 This condition is related to black hairy tongue.

 Some oral care products like mouthwashes can make the tongue appear yellow or orange.
 Mouthwashes containing oxidizing agents could cause the color change.

 Although it is a rarer occurrence, a yellow tongue can be a sign of jaundice, which also points to a liver problem.
 The symptoms of jaundice are also characterized by yellow eyes and skin.